alejgh/DailyProgrammer/README.md

-<h1 align="center">Challenges Solved in Go</h1>
+<h1 align="center">Challenges Solved in c#</h1>

-Simple challenges, at the moment only from https://www.reddit.com/r/dailyprogrammer/, solved in the go language.
+Simple challenges, at the moment only from https://www.reddit.com/r/dailyprogrammer/, solved in c#.

 ## List of challenges: